tomrndom/osf-website/src/pages/membership/companies.md

       - alt: UnitedStack
         image: /img/unitedstack-sp-lg.jpg
     text: >-
-      The resources provided by the Members and Sponsors are critical to making the Open Infrastructure Foundation  successful, but there are many ways to support the OIF mission, whether you're contributing  code, building a product or helping build the community.
+      The resources provided by the OIF Members are critical to making the Open Infrastructure Foundation  successful, but there are many ways to support the OIF mission, whether you're contributing  code, building a product or helping build the community.
 Below are companies who are  actively involved in making the Open Infrastructure community successful.
 If you would like your company listed here, please  complete the <a href="https://openstack.echosign.com/public/hostedForm?formid=4TBJIEXJ4M7X2Q">logo
       authorization form</a> and <a
       href="mailto:supporterlogos@openstack.org">send your logo</a>